Umakanth3132/Chat_Applicaton/README.md

 A Realtime Chat Application built using React and Kafka as MessageBroker

 ### Installation
-Before starting the project, We need to download [Zookeeper](https://zookeeper.apache.org) and [Kafka](https://kafka.apache.org/).
+Before starting the project, Please download [Zookeeper](https://zookeeper.apache.org) and [Kafka](https://kafka.apache.org/).

 You can download Kafka from [here](https://kafka.apache.org/downloads).

 Extract the contents of the compressed file into a folder of your preference.
 Inside the Kafka directory, go to the `bin` folder.
 Here you’ll find many bash scripts that will be useful for running a Kafka application.

-If you are using Windows, you also have the same scripts inside the `windows` folder.
-This tutorial uses Linux commands, but you just need to use the equivalent Windows version if you’re running a Microsoft OS.

 **Zookeeper** is basically to manage the Kafka cluster.
 It comes bundled with the downloaded Kafka directory.
 So, we need not download it separately.

 To start the zookeeper, go to the *bin* directory and enter the below command.

-*Start Zookeeper*
+**Start Zookeeper**
 ```shell script
 zookeeper-server-start .\config\zookeeper.properties
 ```

-*Start Kafka*
+**Start Kafka**

-Next, To start the Kafka broker, run the below command in the same directory
+To start the Kafka broker, run the below command in the same directory
 ```shell script
 kafka-server-start .\config\server.properties
 ```

-*Create a Topic*
+**Create a Topic**

-After running Zookeeper and Apache Kafka respectively, We can create a Topic and send and receive data as Producer and Consumer.
+After running Zookeeper and Apache Kafka respectively, create a Topic and send and receive data as Producer and Consumer.
 ```
 kafka-topics --create --topic kafka-chat-1 --zookeeper localhost:2181 --replication-factor 1 --partitions 1
 ```